MSIA/MSiA400_GrandTeton/weekly_update/weekly_update.md

 ## Nov 6 2019 WEEK 4

-This week we extracted feautures that can be easily detected through OpenCV packages and show the most significance in previous logistic regression model.
+This week we extracted feautures that could be easily detected through OpenCV packages and show the most significance in previous logistic regression model, from the generated images.
+Based on these features, we fit a logistic regression model to test the model's performance through predicting the GO/NoGO results.

+In the notebook - [logistic regression.ipynb](https://github.com/MSIA/MSiA400_GrandTeton/blob/master/logistic%20regression.ipynb) We defined several functions to perform feature extraction:

+1. count_openings() to extract the contours of quadrilaterals which represent the number of openings (e.g. windows, doors);
+2. fraction_width() to calculate the average percentage of openings on each floor;
+3. count_level() to detect the horizonal lines which represent the number of levels (floors);

+Then we fit our logistic regression model with these three features above, split train and test size by 7:3, and reached accuracy of 0.8.

+In the following week, we will continue to work on extracting more features from the generated images and improve our current model by comparing the accuracy.